ji8sw/DX11-GUI/README.md

 - Already included is a recreation of the list UI from [Stand](https://stand.sh) for GTA 5.
 - The `Resources\` folder contains necessary textures and fonts, they are integrated into the project as resources, therefore you don't need to ship them.
 - If you wish you can swap out textures and fonts with your own either by changing resources or by loading them as files at runtime.

+# DirectX 12
+Visit [DX12 GUI](https://github.com/ji8sw/DX12-GUI) for the DirectX 12 version of this library.